richlegrand/dash/README.md

 When a component is shared, the property changes to that component are pushed to all clients by the Dash server over WebSocket(s).
 Each client gets a logically consistent and intentional display of the state of the system, device, or shared resource.

-Download the [tarfile](https://github.com/charmedlabs/vizy/files/4636133/dash_devices.tar.gz) to give it a try:
+Download the [tarfile](https://github.com/charmedlabs/vizy/files/4645040/dash-devices.tar.gz) to give it a try:

+1. Install quart and quart_compress:
+`pip3 install quart`
+`pip3 install quart_compress`
-1. Uncompress and untar.
+2. Uncompress and untar dash-devices.tar.gz.
-2. Go into `dash` directory and run one the examples (e.g. `python3 example1.py`).
+3. Go into `dash-devices` directory and run one the examples (e.g. `python3 example1.py`).
 It assumes that you have a recent version of Dash already installed.
 (Note, running the examples in this directory won't modify your existing Dash installation.)
-3. Point your browser to `localhost:5000`.
+4. Point your browser to `localhost:5000`.
-4. Repeat (3) with another browser tab.
+5. Repeat (4) with another browser tab.

 ## Background